-Ask the Midwife: What Should I Pack For A Hospital Birth?
+What Should You Pack For A Hospital Birth?

 A common question was knowing exactly what to pack in your hospital maternity bag.

-NHS Midwife Andrea has been working at a busy London hospital for five years and has seen her fair share of hospital bag wins and fails.
+NHS Midwife Andrea has been working at a busy London hospital for more than five years and has seen her fair share of hospital bag wins and fails.

 Below are her must-have items when going in for a hospital birth: